 Pearce Hall is a four-floor male residence hall for freshmen students.
 Located on the north end of campus, Pearce Hall is right next door to Geneva′s tennis courts.
 Each room houses two students and there is one common bathroom per floor.
 Network Internet access with two ports is available in each room and a main lounge with recreational equipment is available on the ground floor.

 Resident Assistants are available on each floor and floor activities are designed to help new students adjust to college life as well as to build community.
 A popular Pearce activity is playing Little Bat on the tennis courts, a derivative of baseball with small wooden bats and tennis balls.

-Courses available 10Applied and Pure Sciences 2 Business and Management 1 Education and Teaching 2 Humanities & Social Sciences 3 Law 1 MBA 1 Sports Science 1
+Courses available 10Applied, Pure Sciences 2 Business, Management 1 Education and Teaching 2 Humanities & Social Sciences 3 Law 1 MBA 1 Sports Science 1

 Be the first one!